EllenBosMarcelMulder/ascpi-canonical/ARCHITECTURAL_DECISIONS.md

 ---

-## ADR-002: Minimal Closed Field State Ψ
+## ADR-002: Minimal Closed Field State Ψ (Revised)

 **Decision**
 The system state is defined by the minimal closed vector:

-Ψ = (ΔΦ, κ, θ, N, C, t)
+Ψ = (ΔΦ, κ, θ, C, t)

+The parameter **N is not part of the field state**, but a canonically fixed global invariant.

 **Rationale**
 This is the lowest-dimensional state that:
-- fully describes system evolution
+- fully describes system evolution,
-- allows convergence
+- allows convergence,
+- remains interpretable,
-- remains interpretable and invariant
+- and avoids hidden normalization degrees of freedom.

-No additional hidden variables are permitted.
+The exclusion of N from Ψ prevents accidental scaling, forgotten parameters, and model divergence across implementations.

 **Status**
-Accepted — frozen.
+Accepted — revised in v1.1.

 ---